mohammadbaghani/Dynamic-Chart-React/README.md

 Dynamic chart depends to user choice

-In this project every one can choose his or her skills and then can compare them in a chart
+In this project user can choose skills and then compare them in a chart